 Duration of Copyrights

-The duration of copyright protection recently changed as a result of the Sonny Bono Copyright Term Extension Act of 1998.
+The duration of copyright protection is governed by the Sonny Bono Copyright Term Extension Act of 1998.
 The easiest rule to state is that Copyrights have expired on all United States works registered or published prior to 1923.
 As a result, all such works have entered into the public domain.
 Beyond that, however, it is more complicated to determine when a copyright will expire.
 Like the old provisions, the duration of copyright protection under these new provisions depends upon when the work was created and first published.
 The three relevant time frames are:

 Created and published, or registered before 1978:

 This is governed by statutory section 17 U.S.C.
 304. Under the law in effect before 1978, copyright was secured either on the date a work was published or on the date of registration if the work was registered in unpublished form.
 In either case, the copyright endured for a first term of 28 years from the date it was secured.
 During the last (28th) year of the first term, the copyright was eligible for a second renewal term of an additional 28 years.
 If no application was filed for renewal, the work would enter the public domain after the initial 28 year term.

 The current copyright law has extended the renewal term from 28 to 67 years for copyrights that existed as of January 1, 1978, making these works eligible for a total term of protection of 95 years.
 There is no longer a need to make the renewal filing in order to extend the original 28-year copyright term to the full 95 years.
 However, some benefits accrue to making a renewal registration during the 28th year of the original term.